310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% endbubble %}

 {% note location %}
-Then Keito worries about how everything's turning out different from what he expected, but it’s too late to change the plan now that Rei is here.
+Then Keito worries about how everything’s turning out different from what he expected, but it’s too late to change the plan now that Rei is here.
 So he decides to drop this plan and forget about it, since it’s not worth the gamble.
 {% endnote %}

 {% note location %}